Details

 SCHEDULE

-1pm // Screening: PEIG
+1pm // Film screening: PEIG

-Q and A after the screening with creator Sinéad Ní Uallacháin
+Plus post-screening Q&A with creator Sinéad Ní Uallacháin

-2:30pm // Tea and Conversation Circles
+2:30pm // Tea and conversation circles

-5:30pm // Cocktails and Conversation Circles
+5:30pm // Cocktails and conversation circles

 Presented with generous support from Culture Ireland, the Irish Institute of New York, National Endowment for the Arts and CIE Tours.